-We have implemented the proposed techniques with a software implementation of a 3D graphics library on a prototype PDA system (Figure 3) of which CPU and memory are power measurable.
-The main CPU is an Intel PXA255, which can change the clock frequency to one of 7 levels between 100 MHz and 400 MHz, and the target board has a programming core voltage regulator; supply voltage can scale to one of 3 levels between 1.0 V and 1.3 V. The LCD display has a color depth of 16 bits at a 320 x 240 screen resolution, and 3D graphics accelerations are not supported.
+Our system environments are as follows: The main CPU is an Intel PXA255, which can change the clock frequency to one of 7 levels between 100 MHz and 400 MHz, and the target board has a programming core voltage regulator; supply voltage can scale to one of 3 levels between 1.0 V and 1.3 V. The LCD display has a color depth of 16 bits at a 320×240 screen resolution, and 3D graphics accelerations are not supported.